Photo by Polina Zimmerman from Pexels

 Student Barometer

-The results and the comments you submitted are being analysed on a confidential and anonymous basis by a wide range of departments/faculties, colleges and central services across the collegiate University as we consider both the quantitative and qualitative feedback you provided.
-Your comments are very insightful and provide us an evaluation of your student experience so far and an impetus for change and improvements.
-A summary of the Student Barometer 2022 results for Oxford can be found here.
+The results and the comments submitted are analysed on a confidential and anonymous basis by a wide range of departments/faculties, colleges and central services across the collegiate University as we consider both the quantitative and qualitative feedback provided.
+Students' comments are very insightful and provide us with an evaluation of your student experience so far and an impetus for change and improvements.
+Read a summary of Oxford's 2022 Student Barometer survey results.

 U-Flourish (Student Wellbeing)